Philippus/elastic4s/README.md

 * Added `matched_fields` and highlight filter to highlighter
 * Supported `stopwords_list` in filter
 * Reworked testkit to allow more configuration over the creating of the test clients

-#### Dependencies

-Starting from version 5.0.0, the underlying Elasticsearch Java client has dependencies on Netty, Lucene and others that it does not bring in transitively.
-I do not know the reasoning behind this, as they are needed for the Java client to work.
-The elastic4s client brings in the dependencies for you, but in case anything is missed, add it to your build yourself.

-The second issue is that it uses Netty 4.1.
-However some popular projects such as Spark and Play currently use 4.0 and there is a breaking change between the two versions.
-Therefore if you bring in elastic4s (or even just the raw Java transport client) you will get NoSuchMethodExceptions if you try to use it with Play or Spark.
-I am unable of a workaround at present.

 ## Introduction